wouterpeyrot/DDxPRS/README.md

 If the R packages *mvtnorm* or *mvnfast* have not been installed in R, you can install them with the R command: `install.packages("...")`.

 ## Computing case-control polygenic risk scores (PRS) before applying `DDx-PRS`
 The case-control PRS need to be computed before applying DDx-PRS.
 This should be done with a Baysian method to achieve proper callibration of the PRS.
 We used PRS-CS for this purpose, but this can also be done with e.g. SBayesR.
 For more details, see https://github.com/euffelmann/bpc.
+Before applying DDxPRS, we recommend to study and run the example below.

 **Applying PRS-CS**
 * PRS-CS can be downloaded here: https://github.com/getian107/PRScs